si-old/documentation/README.md

   │
   ├─ LICENSE
   ├─ README.md
-  ├─ CONTRIBUTING.md
+  ├─ CONTRIBUTING.md   // Serves also as the committee's statute
-  ├─ [conventions] // Adopted standards and internal conventions │    ├─ codingStyle.md
+  ├─ [policy]          // Adopted standards and internal conventions │    │
-  │    └─ adoptions.md // List of adopted standards, optionally with reasoning
+  │    ├─ codingStyle.md
+  │    └─ adoptedStandards.md
   │
   └─ [projects]
-       ├─ <Team subDir>
+       │
+       ├─ <Team subDir>          // Each team has it's own subdir.
+It follows the same logic of the upper hierarchy │    │
        │    ├─ README.md
        │    ├─ CONTRIBUTING.md
-       │    ├─ [Team Policy] // Same purpose of the [conventions] folder in the root directory , but team based │    ├─ <Project subDir>
-       │    │
+       │    ├─ [policy]
+       │    ├─ <Project subDir>  // Each project has it's own subdir │    │
       ...  ...
 ```